Julien-Glorian/Worked-Time/README.md

 ## Worked Time

+### Code is actually evolving to v2, more information in specifications-sheet

 Welcome !

 This project has for goal to be able to count time.
 It will help for many usage